Want to be a Nassoon?

 Introduction: We want your audition to be as fun and easy as possible.
 To give you some time to get comfortable, we start off by taking a moment to sit down, read your audition card, and try to get to know you a little better.

 Scales and Pitch Matching: We'll begin by guiding you through some scales to get you warmed up and to test out your range (ideally, you may want to sing a bit on your own prior to the audition to warm up your voice).
-Then we'll move on to some pitch-matching exercises in which Duncan, our Music Director, will play several series of three notes on the piano and you'll sing them back to the group.
+Then we'll move on to some pitch-matching exercises in which Calvin, our Music Director, will play several series of three notes on the piano and you'll sing them back to the group.

 Swells: For this part, we'll pick a few notes in your range, and for each note, you will start out soft, slowly get louder until you reach full power, and then get soft again.
 We'll usually choose one swell each from the bottom, middle, and top of your range.